Cypress High School: Performing arts

 The Cypress High School Centurion Imperial Brigade performed in the 2015 Rose Parade in Pasadena, California on New Year's Day.

 After the 2020 online season they changed their name to Sound In Motion.

-Cypress currently has three competitive show choirs: the mixed-gender "High Voltage" and "Shockwaves" as well as the all-female "Thunderstorms".
+Cypress currently has three competitive show choirs: the mixed-gender "High Voltage" and "Shockwaves" as well as the all-female "Pink Thunder".
 The program has fluctuated over the years from four show choirs to a singular 15-member group.
 The show choirs formerly hosted an annual competition entitled Star Reflections.